Daredevil (film): Cast

 A priest of Matt Murdock's local church, where he sometimes goes to find solace.

 Stan Lee, Frank Miller, and Kevin Smith, each notable for their work on the Daredevil comics, also have cameo roles throughout the film with the latter playing a forensics assistant named "Jack Kirby".
 Paul Ben-Victor portrays Jose Quesada, a criminal Daredevil hunts who is named after Joe Quesada.
 Mark Margolis has an uncredited role as Eddie Fallon, a mobster who once employed Fisk as a hitman.
 Kane Hodder makes an appearance as Fallon's bodyguard.
 Claudine Farrell, Colin Farrell's sister and personal assistant on the film, has an uncredited vocal cameo as Heather Glenn on Matt Murdock's answering machine and cameos in the pub scene.
 Josie DiVincenzo portrays Josie, a character from the comics who is the owner of Josie's Bar, a regular hangout in Hell's Kitchen.
-The director's cut version also features Coolio as Dante Jackson and features Jude Ciccolella in a sub-plot removed from the theatrical version.
+The director's cut version also features Coolio as Dante Jackson and features Jude Ciccolella in a subplot removed from the theatrical version.
 Tanoai Reed appears uncredited as a thug in Josie's Bar.

 Production

 Development

 In 1997, 20th Century Fox optioned the film rights of the character Daredevil from Marvel Comics, and Chris Columbus was set to direct the film adaptation.
 In 1998, Marvel was facing bankruptcy.
-During this time, 20th Century Fox allowed the option to expire, so Disney, who later went to purchase Marvel's rights to all of its property in 2012, began negotiations in order to acquire the rights.
+During this time, 20th Century Fox allowed the option to expire, so Disney, which later went on to purchase Marvel's rights to all of its property in 2012, began negotiations in order to acquire the rights.
 In 1999, the negotiations failed to work out, so Marvel set the project up with Columbia Pictures.
 During this time, Columbus and Carlo Carlei co-wrote a script together, before Mark Steven Johnson got signed to write the screenplay.
 By 2000, Columbia decided to cancel the project, as the two companies reportedly could not come to an agreement over digital rights.

 New Regency entered negotiations with a more satisfying offer, attaining the character rights from Marvel in 2000 to produce the film, with 20th Century Fox handling the distribution.
 Mark Steven Johnson was rehired and his script was turned in during 2001, which was praised by Ain't It Cool News' Harry Knowles.
-Prior to shooting, producer Gary Foster said that, in comparison to other comic book-based films before it, the film would be "more character-driven ... darker ... edgier," while Marvel Studios executive Kevin Feige felt the script was one of the strongest Marvel had received.
+Before shooting, producer Gary Foster said that, in comparison to other comic book-based films before it, the film would be "more character-driven ... darker ... edgier," while Marvel Studios executive Kevin Feige felt the script was one of the strongest Marvel had received.
 20th Century Fox raised the budget for the film, after the success of Sam Raimi's Spider-Man.